ribru17/bamboo.nvim/README.md

 -- Lua
 require('bamboo').setup  {
     -- Main options --
-    transparent = false,  -- Show/hide background
+    style = 'vulgaris', -- Choose between 'vulgaris' (regular) and 'multiplex' (greener) toggle_style_key = nil, -- Keybind to toggle theme style.
+Leave it nil to disable it, or set it to a string, e.g. "<leader>ts" toggle_style_list = { 'vulgaris', 'multiplex' }, -- List of styles to toggle between (this option is essentially pointless now but will become useful if more style variations are added) transparent = false,  -- Show/hide background
     term_colors = true, -- Change terminal color as per the selected theme style ending_tildes = false, -- Show the end-of-buffer tildes.
 By default they are hidden